ZhiZe-ZG/zhize-zg.github.io/docs/_posts/SoftwareResearch/2024-08-11-thunderbird.md

 ## Introduction

 An open source e-mail client.
+It also can be some other web server's client.